Four killed in attacks in Thailand's restive south

 Two Buddhist women were gunned down in two separate attacks in Pattani this week.
 Both were shot dead and set on fire.

-Phot said the attacks were in revenge for the deaths of three Muslim brothers aged three, five and nine, who were gunned down in front of their home in neighboring Narathiwat province.
+Phot said the attacks were in revenge for the deaths of three Muslim brothers aged three, five and nine, who were gunned down in front of their home in neighbouring Narathiwat province.

 The boy's deaths had set off "a chain reaction", said Srisompob Jitpiromsri of the Deep South Watch think-tank.